 There is no better way to give yourself a break from the daily routine and reassess your life, than by engaging in a meditation retreat.
 Retreat provides an opportunity to gain a deeper experience of meditation.
 On retreat we withdraw from our usual routine and structure our time and conditions so that we can get the most out of our meditation.

-Kalpa Bhadra Centre offers a program of weekend and weeklong retreats held at the Centre at various times of the year.
-The retreats are usually self guided but often include an introductory talk and instruction during the retreat if required.
+Kalpa Bhadra Centre offers a programme of weekend and week long retreats held at the Centre at various times of the year.
+The retreats are usually self-guided but often include an introductory talk and instruction during the retreat if required.
 All retreats are suitable for beginners or those who are more advanced. ..

 During retreat everyone is asked to maintain silence from after the last session at night until after the second session the next morning.
 There is no charge for the unguided retreats – donations welcome.